-(2) Also included in net proceeds are net realized gains or losses, interest income and dividends, contributions and fees of \$44,871,375.
+(2) Also included in net proceeds are net realized gains or losses, interest income and dividends, contributions and fees of \$12,270,144.

-Realized and unrealized gains and losses of the nuclear decommissioning funds that would be recorded in earnings or other comprehensive margin (deficit) by a non-regulated entity are directly deducted from or added to the regulatory asset or liability for asset retirement obligations in accordance with our rate-making treatment.
+Realized and unrealized gains and losses of the nuclear decommissioning funds that would be recorded in earnings by a non-regulated entity are directly deducted from or added to the regulatory asset or liability for asset retirement obligations in accordance with our rate-making treatment.

-Since inception in 1990 through 2016, the nuclear decommissioning trust fund has produced an average annualized return of approximately 5.9%.
+The nuclear decommissioning trust fund has produced an average annualized return of approximately 6.4% in the last ten years and 6.3% since inception in 1990.
 Based on current funding and cost study estimates, we expect the current balances and anticipated investment earnings of our decommissioning fund assets to be sufficient to meet all of our future nuclear decommissioning costs.
 Notwithstanding the above assumption, our management believes that any increase in cost estimates of decommissioning can be recovered in future rates.

-k.
+j.
 Depreciation

 Depreciation is computed on additions when they are placed in service using the composite straight-line method.
 We use standard depreciation rates as well as site specific rates determined through depreciation studies as approved by the Rural Utilities Service.
-The 2016 depreciation rates for steam and nuclear production in the table below reflect revised rates from depreciation rate studies completed in 2015.
+The 2017 and 2016 depreciation rates for steam and nuclear production in the table below reflect revised rates from depreciation rate studies completed in 2015.
 Site specific depreciation studies are performed every five years.
-Annual depreciation rates in effect in 2016, 2015 and 2014 were as follows:
+Annual depreciation rates in effect in 2017, 2016 and 2015 were as follows:

-Range of Useful Life in years 2016 2015 2014
+Range of Useful Life in

+years 2017 2016 2015

-Steam production 49-65 2.84% 1.93% 1.86%
+Steam production 49-65 2.91% 2.84% 1.93%

-Nuclear production 37-60 1.96% 1.55% 1.53%
+Nuclear production 37-60 1.96% 1.96% 1.55%

 Hydro production 50 2.00% 2.00% 2.00%

-Other production 27-33 2.55% 2.38% 2.56%
+Other production 27-33 2.58% 2.55% 2.38%

 Transmission 36 2.75% 2.75% 2.75%

 General 3-50 2.00-33.33% 2.00-33.33% 2.00-33.33%

-Calculated based on the composite depreciation rates in effect for 2016.
+^{} Calculated based on the composite depreciation rates in effect for 2017.

-Depreciation expense for the years 2016, 2015 and 2014 was \$211,282,000, \$180,866,000, and \$178,302,000, respectively.
+Depreciation expense for the years 2017, 2016 and 2015 was \$218,027,000, \$211,282,000, and \$180,866,000, respectively.

-I. Electric plant
+k.
+Electric plant

 Electric plant is stated at original cost, which is the cost of the plant when first dedicated to public service, including acquisition adjustments, if any, plus the cost of any subsequent additions.
 Cost includes an allowance for the cost of equity and debt funds used during construction and allocable overheads.
-For the years ended 2016, 2015 and 2014, the allowance for funds used during construction rates were 4.61%, 4.73% and 4.97%, respectively.
+For the years ended 2017, 2016 and 2015, the allowance for funds used during construction rates were 4.45%, 4.61% and 4.73%, respectively.